spensireli/DataWranglerMerge/README.md

                         If specified, return an generator where chunksize is the number of rows to include in each chunk.
 Default is 100.
   -s DATASET, --dataset DATASET
                         If True read a CSV dataset instead of simple file(s) loading all the related partitions as columns.
 Default is False.
+  -u USECOLS, --usecols USECOLS
+                        If used return a subset of the columns..
+For example firstName,lastName,dob
 ```